Evan Allen, ATC, LAT

 After graduating in 2008, Allen enrolled in graduate school at the University of North Carolina to work towards a master's degree in exercise and sport science, with a focus on sports medicine.
 As a graduate assistant at Chapel Hill, Allen worked directly with the men's lacrosse team, while also teaching several undergraduate courses.
 During his time with the UNC lacrosse team, Allen helped the Tar Heels make a pair of runs to the NCAA Tournament quarterfinals.

-A native of Hillsdale, Mich., Allen currently lives south of Boston with his wife, Jessica, and is a Tar Heel basketball fanatic.
+A native of Hillsdale, Mich., Allen currently lives south of Boston with his wife, Jessica, and their son, and is a Tar Heel basketball fanatic.

-Phil Madore MS, ATC, PES, is in his seventh season with the Revolution as the team's assistant athletic trainer.
+Phil Madore is in his eighth season with the Revolution as the team's assistant athletic trainer.
 He originally joined the club prior to the 2009 season and served in the same capacity for two years before returning at the start of the 2013 season.

 Madore works in cooperation with head athletic trainer Evan Allen to provide athletic training services both in-season and during the offseason, while he also assists with the development and implementation of rehabilitation and on-going fitness programs.